The Student Voice

 Motions are reviewed after 2 years, where council will vote on whether to continue this policy.

-If you would like to discuss your motion in more detail with a member of the SU team, please contact us at democracy.wolvesunion@wlv.ac.uk.
+If you would like to discuss your motion in more detail with a member of the SU team, please contact Nat at natalia.falacinska@wlv.ac.uk.

 HOW DO I JOIN STUDENT COUNCIL?